 Asthma and allergies represent the most common chronic diseases in children.
 The severity of each condition varies in every individual child; however, both have the potential to cause a medical emergency.
-Dr. Meenu Jindal at Comprehensive Pediatric Care clinic in Dallas and Mesquite, Texas, has extensive experience assessing, diagnosing, and treating asthma and allergies in children.
+Dr. Meenu Jindal at Comprehensive Pediatric Care clinic in Dallas, Sunnyvale, and Mesquite, Texas, has extensive experience assessing, diagnosing, and treating asthma and allergies in children.
 Please contact the practice or book an appointment online if you suspect your child may have asthma or an allergy, so your child gets proper treatment.

 Asthma develops when airways in the lungs become chronically irritated and inflamed.
 As a result, bronchi (the narrow airways in lungs) become hypersensitive to substances like dust.
 These airways spasm when exposed to irritants, making it hard to breathe.
 Allergies often trigger an asthma attack.